SFU-Archives/atom-guidelines-processing-resources/archival-description/title-proper.md

 Do not use square brackets for **supplied titles**.
 - Give explanation in [Source of title proper](source-of-title-proper.md) note.

-### Outstanding policy issues
+**Outstanding policy issues:**
-Archives should develop a standard for consistently titling descriptive units.
-- May be different at different levels of description.
+- Archives should develop a standard for consistently titling descriptive units (may be different at different levels of description).

 ---
 ###### [Next: GMD >>](gmd.md)